fundacionctic/connector-building-blocks/README.md

 This repository publishes two software artifacts for convenience:

 * The `edcpy` Python package, which is [published to PyPI](https://pypi.org/project/edcpy/).
-* The `agmangas/edc-connector` Docker image for the _Core Connector_, which is [published to Docker Hub](https://hub.docker.com/r/agmangas/edc-connector).
+* The `agmangas/edc-connector` Docker image for the connector launcher, which is [published to Docker Hub](https://hub.docker.com/r/agmangas/edc-connector).

 ### Configuration of the Connector Image